Japan's Princess Mako marries commoner, loses royal status

 Mako’s loss of royal status comes from the Imperial House Law, which allows only male succession.

-Only male royals have household names, while female imperial family members only have titles and must leave if they marry commoners.
-The example of prewar-era paternalism is also reflected in Japanese gender policies that many criticize as outdated, including a law that requires married couples to use only one surname, almost always the husband’s.
+Only male royals have household names, while female imperial family members have only titles and must leave if they marry commoners.

-The male-only succession practice leaves only Akishino and his son, Prince Hisahito, in line behind Emperor Naruhito.
-A panel of government-appointed experts are discussing a stable succession of the Japanese monarchy, but conservatives still reject female succession or allowing female members to head the imperial family.
+The male-only succession practice leaves only Akishino and his son, Prince Hisahito, in line to succeed Emperor Naruhito.
+A panel of government-appointed experts is discussing a more stable succession system, but conservatives still reject female succession and allowing women to head the imperial family.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.